ibm-cloud-docs/hcx-migration-vmware/vcda.md

 On-Premises Prerequisites

 - VCDA Deployment: Install and configure the VCDA On-Premises to Cloud Director Replication Appliance.
 This requires downloading the OVF template from VMware and deploying it via vCenter.
 - Network Connectivity: Ensure outbound access to IBM Cloud for replication traffic.
-A VPN or Direct Link to IBM Cloud is necessary.
+A VPN or Direct Link to IBM Cloud is necessary.Direct Link is preferred for low latency and faster migrations.

 IBM Cloud Prerequisites
 - VCFaaS Subscription: An active IBM Cloud account with VCFaaS provisioned, including a virtual data center (VDC) managed by vCloud Director.